rjray/notebook/writing/clojure-tsp.md

 (As a side note: the run-times could have possibly been reduced if I took the time and effort to recognize that two permutations that are exact reverses of each other would have the same cost.
-The would have required caching each permutation and not calculating a cost for any permutation for which `(reverse p)` was already in the cache.
+This would have required caching each permutation and not calculating a cost for any permutation in which `(reverse p)` was already in the cache.
 But the `calc-cost` function was not the biggest source of processing time, the calculation and iteration of 8! permutations was.
 Add in the overhead of maintaining the cache and testing each element for